jakubmanczak/umlaut/README.md

 Left Alt was chosen in contrast to the right Alt, as the latter is used to insert polish characters in the polish keyboard layout.
 Accounts for pressing Shift and inverting it while Caps Lock is pressed.
 Once ran, hides in system tray and converts these keystrokes to umlaut characters until turned off:

+((DISCLAIMER: Current releases are compiled from umlaut.ahk - the electron code is a W.I.P. standalone))

 # keys

 LALT + A = ä